mickael-danjoux/symfony_ddd/README.md

 # Simplified approach of DDD concept with symfony

-This project is a simplified approach of DDD structure.
+This project is a simplified approach of DDD structure using Symfony.

 ## Structure